raffaellavinzio/social-media-dashboard-with-theme-switcher/README.md

-# Frontend Mentor - Stats preview card component
+# Frontend Mentor - Social media dashboard with theme switcher

 This is a solution to the [Social media dashboard with theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-media-dashboard-with-theme-switcher-6oY8ozp_H).